timothyh/optoma-mqtt/README.md

-# Serial Optoma to MQTT
+# Serial Optoma to MQTT Gateway

-Interfaces Optoma Projectors to MQTT using serial interface
+Gateway between Optoma Projector with serial interface and MQTT

-Tested with Raspberry Pi 3b using 64bit Raspberry Pi OS and nodejs from Nodesource
+Used on Raspberry Pi 3b using 64bit Raspberry Pi OS and nodejs from Nodesource

+Used with a single Optoma projector

 ## Installation